-Over the past ten years, Scotrenewables Tidal Power Limited has built up a highly motivated and dedicated team, to progress the design and testing of the tidal turbine.
-Led by Barry Johnston, founder and company director, the company has expanded from a two man team to approx 25 staff members including design engineers, hydrodynamicists, offshore operations, electrical engineers, environmental and consents, health & safety and business development.
+Over the past 14 years, Scotrenewables Tidal Power Limited has built up a highly motivated, experienced and dedicated team to tackle the engineering and commercial challenges of tidal energy.
+Initially led by Barry Johnston, founder and company director, the company has expanded from a two man team to approximately 25 staff spread between Orkney and Edinburgh offices.
+The teams capabilities cover core functions of: design engineering (mechanical, structural, electrical, control and systems), hydrodynamics, offshore operations, manufacturing and assembly, environmental and consenting, health & safety and business development.